arneBersch/Zoeglfrex/docs/reference.md

 > [!TIP]
 > You can also insert a period using the comma key (,).
-> This is very useful when inserting IDs using some numeric keypads.
+> This is very useful when inserting IDs on some numeric keypads.

 ### Keyboard Shortcuts
 - Go to next Cue: Space